ch9nuk9/wbfm/README.md

 Working examples to create a project are available for [linux](wbfm/scripts/examples/0-create_new_project-linux-EXAMPLE.sh) and [windows](wbfm/scripts/examples/0-create_new_project-windows-EXAMPLE.sh).
-Everything can be run on the command line.
+Recommended: run these commands on the command line.

 If your data is visible locally (mounted is okay), for the initial project creation you can use a gui: